 Lucidpress understands that every company has different security concerns when it comes to their documents.
 Lucidpress offers many different sharing options so that you can adjust your team’s sharing settings to meet your security needs.
 To make these changes, click on the Collaboration Panel.

 In the “Basic” tab of the Collaboration Panel, you can enable Google Hangouts in your team’s Lucidpress instance if your company is integrated with Google.
 When this feature is enabled, users currently editing a document can create a Hangout with everyone else who is editing that document by clicking on the chat icon located toward the bottom of their Dock.

-Select this option to enable access across your team to images uploaded by team members.
-After a team member uploads an image, other users will be able to access this image by clicking on the image icon in the top left corner of their canvas and selecting “Image Manager.”
+If the "All images are shared by default" is selected, after a team member uploads an image, other users will be able to access this image by clicking on the image icon in the top left corner of their canvas and selecting “Image Manager.”
 If "Designated images are shared" is selected, then images or image folders will need to be manually shared for a team member to see them in their Image Manager.

 Share with Entire Team